hemuprabu/E-Commerce_Back_End/README.md

 2. cd E-Commerce Back End

-3. running npm install to install necessary packages.
+3. Run npm install to install dependencies.

+4. Set up the database by running the provided SQL files.

+5. Create a .env file with your database credentials.

+## Technologies Used:

+Express.js

+Sequelize

+PostgreSQL

 ## Usage:

-To run the E-Commerce Back End application and generate employee data, follow these steps:
+Run the application using npm start.

+Access the API endpoints to interact with the e-commerce site. follow these steps:

 1. Start the application by running the following command in your terminal:
    ``` bash